Fast2docs/Fast2-docs/docs/advanced/patterns.md

         - Data stored in the punnet and/or documents datasets
         - Migration specific details, listed [down below](#access-data-of-fast2-objects).

-## Patterns, what are they anyway ?
+## Patterns, what are they anyway ? {#context-and-definition data-toc-label="Context and definition" }

 In Fast2, several data can be retrieved and accessed dynamically from a dedicated syntax which Fast2 supports for your convenience.
 This `${...}` syntax can be used in most of the configuration fields of the tasks composing your migration workflow.